koubevo/localhours/readme.md

 6.  **Access the application:**
     You're all set!
 The application should now be running at [http://localhost](http://localhost) (or whatever `APP_PORT` you set in your `.env`).

+7.  **Access the Telescope**
+    Telescope should be running on [http://localhost/telescope](http://localhost/telescope).
+You can find interesting info there.

 ### Developer Workflow Note